Sign In Register

 Is Franklin a Good Place to Live?

-Based on current data, Franklin receives an overall livability score of 1.7 out of 5.0, earning a grade of D. Key strengths include low unemployment.
-Areas to be aware of include elevated crime rates, an elevated poverty rate, below-average incomes.
+Based on current data, Franklin receives an overall livability score of 1.7 out of 5.0, earning a grade of D. Key strengths include low unemployment, abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Franklin faces significant challenges across several quality-of-life categories.

 Economy & Jobs